Oscar nominations 2021: Here are the full list of Academy Award nominees and when the winners will be announced

-Oscar nominations 2022: What films have been shortlisted for Academy Awards, who are the favourites, and when will the wnners be announced
+Oscar nominations 2022: Who has been shortlisted for the Academy Awards - from Kristen Stewart to Andrew Garfield - who are the favourites, and when will the winners be announced

 It’s less than seven weeks until the annual razzmatazz of the annual Oscar ceremony, and today saw the announcement of who will be contesting the much sought after golden trophies.